PIMCO GIS Global Investment Grade Credit ESG Fund

 For the Environmental criteria, our framework emphasizes ABS that are promoting investment in renewable energy production, storage, and utilization.
 We look to capture the positive impact of electric vehicles, solar panels, power storage, and other green energy focused endeavors.
 On the Social side, our goal is to improve affordability and home ownership through responsible lending.
 We look to encourage responsible lending to consumers and small businesses, and identify and limit investment in predatory lending practices.
 Lastly, for Governance, we aim to avoid those with high risk servicer behavior such as recent servicer headline risk.

-Collateralized Loan Obligations For PIMCO’s CLO analysis, our analysts map existing loan-level ESG scoring to CLO collateral to produce CLO trust-level scoring.
+For PIMCO’s CLO analysis, our analysts map existing loan-level ESG scoring to CLO collateral to produce CLO trust-level scoring.
 We supplement loan scoring with sector scoring for unscored CLO holdings.
 Here, we look to leverage the bottom-up ESG research of PIMCO credit analysts and the bank loan team to evaluate each loan collateralizing the transaction on all three metrics (E/S/G).
-With this loan-level analysis, PIMCO discourages overly-aggressive management and non-transparent structures when selecting what will be included in a portfolio with ESG objectives.
+With this loan-level analysis, PIMCO discourages overly-aggressive management and non-transparent structures when selecting what will be included in a portfolio that follows sustainability strategies and guidelines.
 Further, as CLOs are not a static pool of loans, we continue to monitor the underlying loans over time and are working to create pools that have positive ESG scores and stay that way.

 We consider issuer-level ESG factors across municipal bond issuers to better understand the risks and opportunities inherent in our bond selections.
 The municipal market is vast and diverse, with issuers ranging from states and cities to enterprises such as higher education institutions, airports, and continuing care facilities.
 Analysts use proprietary frameworks to evaluate material ESG risks specific to each municipal sector, as well as identify ESG leaders within each sector.